Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Hail of Blades <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/HailOfBlades.png" Align=left width=15% height=15%>

-The first time you act in combat, you can eighter make an additional attack as a part of your attack action.
-Or cast spells of first level or higher as both your bonus action and action.
+The first time you act in combat, you can eighter make an additional attack as a part of your attack action or cast spells of first level or higher as both your bonus action and action.

 ---